Components of the programme

 • Dissemination: Early in project implementation, plan for how to share project results internally, as well as disseminate externally to promote impact at societal level.

-The steering group shall consist of two elected representatives, from majority and opposition respectively, and one-two decision-makers from each local government.
-Among these one is the coordinator and the main contact person to ICLD.
+The steering group shall consist of two elected representatives, from majority and opposition respectively, and one-two decision-making civil servants from each local government.
+Among these one is the coordinator employed by the local government, and the main contact person to ICLD.

 More about how to apply for a steering group